Below are answers to frequently asked questions

 Q: How long does it take you to customize a video?

-A: Typically about 3 business days to 1 week, but it depends on our workload.
+A: Typically about 3-5 business days, but it depends on our workload.
 If you need a rush job, just contact us and we will do our best to accommodate you.
 Keep in mind that you will need time on your end to draw your map and test the alignment, which usually takes a few days also.

 Q: How many projectors do I need?

 A: Just one.
-You need to position the projector so that the video covers all or most of your house.
+You need to position the projector so that the video covers all or a good portion of your house.
 A short throw projector will give you a bigger image with less distance between the projector and the house.
 Adding more projectors complicates the setup a lot and requires special hardware and software to synchronize them which is beyond the budget of most individuals.